DaleLore/daily_co/README.md

 ```
 <hr>

-### Set up JavaScript
+### Optional: Set up JavaScript
 - [ ] Basic JavaScript file

-Create something like `script.js`, or name it anything you'll remember as long as you save it as `.js`
+If you're separating your code based on HTML, JS, or CSS, then you'll also need to create something like `script.js`, or name it anything you'll remember as long as you save it as `.js`

-And you're done with basic set up!
-Yes, it's OK if it's empty at the moment.
-This is were we'll be adding our events and logic for the Daily JS library and user interactions/actions.
 <hr>

-#### Set up CSS
+#### Optional: Set up CSS

 - [ ] Basic CSS file

-Create something like `style.css`, or name it anything you'll remember as long as you save it as `.css`
+If you're separating your code based on HTML, JS, or CSS, then you'll also need to create something like `style.css`, or name it anything you'll remember as long as you save it as `.css`

-And you're done with basic set up!
-Yes, it's OK if it's empty at the moment.
-This is were we'll be adding classes, ids, and other code for the site's appearance.

 <hr>

-#### Connect them!
+#### Optional: Connect them!
-Just because the files are in the directory (aka folder), doesn't mean they realize the others exist.
+If you have three files, just because the files are in the directory (aka folder), doesn't mean they realize the others exist.
 So we'll connect them all in our HTML file.

 In the <head> of your HTML file, you'll need to connect your Javascript and CSS with the following tags: